comses-education/github-starter-course/README.md

 ### Using Markdown on GitHub

-You might have noticed already, but you can add some fun styling to your issues, pull requests, and files. ["Markdown"](https://guides.github.com/features/mastering-markdown/) is an easy way to style your issues, pull requests, and files with some simple syntax.
+You might have noticed already, but you can add styling to your issues, pull requests, and files. ["Markdown"](https://guides.github.com/features/mastering-markdown/) is an easy way to style your issues, pull requests, and files with some simple syntax.
 This can be helpful to organize your information and make it easier for others to read.
-You can also drop in gifs and images to help convey your ideas!
+You can also drop in gifs, images, and emojis to help convey your ideas!

 To learn more about using GitHub’s flavor of markdown, read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).